Rayken20/Phase_3_CLI_and_ORM-Project/README.md

-# Phase_3_CLI_and_ORM-Project
+# Phase_3_CLI_and_ORM-Project:
 Welcome to the Recipe Manager CLI!
-This command-line application allows you to manage and organize recipes, ingredients, and categories easily.
+This command-line application allows users to manage and organize recipes, ingredients, and categories easily.
 It includes three model classes: Recipe, category, and Ingredient.

 ## One to many relationship
-The one-to-many relationship will be between recipes and ingredients (each recipe can have multiple ingredients), and between category and recipe( each category can have many recipes)
+The one-to-many relationship is between recipes and ingredients (each recipe can have multiple ingredients), and between category and recipe( each category can have many recipes)

 ## Features
 - Create, delete, and display categories.